 Step 5: Use the information gathered from steps 3 and 4 and start putting together a shopping list.
 If you want some more inspiration on low FODMAP products available in UK supermarkets have a look at this post.

 Step 6: Learn how to read food labels to identify high FODMAP ingredients by reading this post.

 Step 7: Check the safe portion sizes for low FODMAP foods.
-Each recommended safe serving is per meal.
-This means if you have a safe portion at lunchtime, you can have this again for dinner.
-Some foods do not contain any FODMAPs therefore you can eat these freely.
+Each recommended green serving is per meal.
+A gap of 4-5 hours between each serving is recommended.
+This means if you have a low FODMAP serving at lunchtime, you can have this again for dinner.

 Step 8: Ensuring nutritional adequacy during the elimination phase

 Due to its restrictive nature the low FODMAP diet can compromise nutrient intake.
 It is important to maintain a varied diet to minimise the risk of developing any nutrient deficiencies.
 Studies have shown individuals following a low FODMAP diet were at risk of inadequate intakes of calcium, iron, and fibre (3).

 Have a look at the brief guide below on ensuring a balanced diet during the elimination phase focusing on nutrients at risk.
 Examples of low FODMAP sources are provided (4).